Atlas Search Index Performance

 If your index rebuild fails due to insufficient disk space, we recommend that you temporarily expand your cluster capacity to meet the increased demand.
 You can make this change manually as described in Fix Storage Issues, even for clusters with autoscaling enabled.

-If you deployed separate Search Nodes, Atlas automatically deploys additional Search Nodes for the duration of the index rebuild and you don't need to allocate any additional free disk space.
+If you deployed separate Search Nodes, for certain changes such as Java 21 upgrade, Atlas automatically deploys additional Search Nodes for the duration of the index rebuild and you don't need to allocate any additional free disk space.
+Atlas doesn't deploy additional search nodes for an index rebuild that is caused by changes made to that index's definition.

 Once Atlas Search rebuilds the index, the old index is automatically replaced without any further action from your side.